kasperjunge/toucans/README.md

 ````

 Loading from [Toucans Hub](https://github.com/kasperjunge/toucans-hub) requires that you run a hub and connect to it by setting the HUB_API_URL environment variable.

-By following these steps, you can easily initialize, save, and load a PromptFunction for your needs.